How To Feed A Loon

 • Meanwhile, roll out the dough on a lightly floured surface, to a 10-inch diameter.
 Remove the skillet from the heat.
 Carefully place the dough over the top of the skillet.
 Crimp the edges along the side of the pan.

-• In a small bowl, combine 1 egg with 1 tbsp water.
+• In a small bowl, combine 1 egg with 1 tablespoon water.
 Stir with a fork to fully combine.
 Brush the egg wash over the top of the dough.
 Use a sharp knife to make 3 slits in the center portion of the dough.

 • Bake for 40 to 50 minutes, until the crust is golden and the inside is bubbly.
 Remove from the oven and let rest for 5 to 10 minutes.